Quarterly Business Reviews with Delighted Templates

 Share feedback where your team works using Integrations

-No matter where your team works, Delighted’s out-of-the-box integrations can send your feedback there.
+No matter where your team works, Delighted Template’s out-of-the-box integrations can send your feedback there.
 Check out our Integrations page for the full list.
 If your team checks Slack frequently, sending response notifications to a team channel can engage them in your program.
 If your team always respond to email, then Alerts would be a fantastic way to notify them of relevant feedback.

 Follow-up with your respondents and close the loop